techidaily/site-buynow-info/source/_posts/in-depth-analysis-of-the-garmin-gpsmap-64st-the-ultimate-all-in-one-portable-gps-device.md

  While there's no shortage of options on the market, there aren’t many that can keep you going for days.
 That’s not the case with the MaxOak 50000mAh, an absolutely massive and robust charger that attempts to be the jack of all when it comes to charging gadgets on the go.
 It’s power comes at the cost of massive size and the charging ports aren’t too fast, but if you need tons of power, this is the battery pack to get.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Rxyki8-Y630?si=dHLkIxG59zdlZeN0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## **Design: Bulky for travelers**

  First and foremost, this thing is a tank.
 At 2.77 pounds, it weighs many times more than most smartphones and nearly as much as most compact laptops.
 It also measures in at 8.1 x 5.3 x 1.3 inches (HWD), making it quite the behemoth to lug around.
 A small detail regarding the weight of the MaxOak is that it isn't balanced.
 The side without the ports holds a fair bit more weight than the side with the various ports.
 It's not a significant detail, but one you might notice with time.